Rick's Free Auto Repair Advice

 wheel bearing removed from axle shaft and knuckle

-Step 9: Disconnect parking brake cable from the backing plate
+Step 9: Disconnect the parking brake cable from the backing plate

-Notice the backing plate on this Subaru has completely disintegrated during the removal.
+Notice that the backing plate on this Subaru completely disintegrated during the removal.
 This is all that was holding your brake caliper to the vehicle!

 remove parking brake cable retainer clip from backing plate